A Closer Look

 At the opening of the new park, the Bad River Native American tribe generously presented their Nation’s flag to the park.
 This event marked only the third time in the tribe’s history that it extended this honor.
 Led by Billy Bob Grahn, the Native American drum group, Seven Springs All Nations, played several pieces to dedicate the area.

 The Peace Pole at the park was constructed in 2005.
-It is the world's tallest peace pole, at 51 feet, and was dedicated on May 28, 2005.
+It was, at the time, the world's tallest peace pole, at 51 feet, and was dedicated on May 28, 2005.
 It has the inscription “May Peace Prevail on the Earth” and the word for peace is written in 39 different languages around the pole.

 The Peace Pole - Photo by Kim Hoholek